synthesized-io/tdk-quest/README.md

 <details>
 <summary>Some of the tests are failing</summary>
 If some of the setup tests are failing, it means there's an issue in the workflow.
-Make sure to copy the workflow from the `Setup your first Workflow` section exactly.
+Make sure to copy the workflow from the `Setup your first Workflow` section exactly, and remember to save!

 If you are missing the `mode: MASKING` setting, the system won't be generating the right masked data.